 In this field test year, blended learning courses at Naperville Central will be using a combination of best practices, including online learning and face-to-face instruction.
 Additionally, face-to face, small group, and large group settings will offer opportunities to build and maintain a learning community that optimizes the time and place when students learn.
 In an ideal blended learning environment, students have some control over the pace, place, and path of their coursework.

 What courses will be offered in the blended format?

-For the spring 2017 semester, two sections of Algebra 1, Health and Psychology will be offered in the blended format.
-Naperville Central will be offering the following courses in a blended learning format for the 2017-2018 school year: AP Language & Composition, Computer Programming 1, Advanced Marketing, Introduction to Psychology, Algebra 1, Geometry, Business Precalculus, Health, Humanities Capstone and STEM Capstone.
+Naperville Central will be offering the following courses in a blended learning format for the 2017-2018 school year: AP Language & Composition, Advanced Marketing, Introduction to Psychology, Algebra 1, Geometry, Business Precalculus, Health, Humanities Capstone, U. S. History, and STEM Capstone.

 What curriculum will be used and who will teach the blended learning course?

 These courses follow the same District 203 curriculum maps as traditional face-to-face courses.
 Our curriculum meets requirements of the Illinois State Standards, Common Core State Standards, and ISTE (International Society for Technology Education) Standards.
 The classes will be taught by Naperville Central teachers.

 When will students meet with the teacher?